 The vast majority of patients in the completed Phase 1 trial and the ongoing Phase 1b ovarian trial were resistant or refractory to all existing standards of care and yet a high proportion obtained significant tumor regression or stable disease when treated with Acelarin.
+Both of these investigator-sponsored trials were conducted in the United Kingdom under a clinical trial authorization, or CTA, by the Medicines and Healthcare products Regulatory Agency, or MHRA.
+These trials were designed to assess the safety, pharmacokinectics and clinical activity of Acelarin as monotherapy or in combination with carboplatin.

 Acelarin: Phase 1 clinical trial (PRO-001).
-In the completed Phase 1 trial, 68 patients with advanced solid tumors and metastatic disease that had previously been treated with other systemic anti-cancer therapies received Acelarin as a monotherapy at doses ranging from 375 mg/m2 to 1,000 mg/m2.
+In the completed Phase 1 trial, 68 patients with advanced solid tumors and metastatic disease that had previously been treated with other systemic anti-cancer therapies received Acelarin as monotherapy at doses ranging from 375 mg/m2 to 1,000 mg/m2.
 All of these patients had rapidly progressing recurrent disease, had received on average 2.7 prior lines of chemotherapy, and had exhausted all other standard treatment options.
 Initial signs of efficacy were evaluated using the standard scoring system known as Response Evaluation Criteria In Solid Tumors, or RECIST.
 A subset of 49 patients received two or more cycles of Acelarin, equivalent to two or more months of therapy, and had at least one follow-up radiographic assessment to measure changes in tumor size.
 Of these patients, five achieved a partial response, with at least a 30% decrease in tumor size, although not all of these five patients received a final confirmatory scan as technically required by the RECIST criteria for classification as a partial response.
 Another 33 patients had tumors that either decreased by up to 30% or increased by less than 20% and were scored as having stable disease.
 This resulted in an overall disease control rate, the combination of both partial response and stable disease, of 78% in the total 49-patient evaluable population.

 The following graph illustrates the best percentage change from baseline tumor size in the 49 evaluable patients.
 Asterisks in the graph below indicate patients who had disease progression as a result of a new lesion rather than an increase in size of any existing measurable tumors.
 These patients are accordingly not included in the partial response or stable disease classifications.
-The median progression-free survival in the 49 evaluable patients was 5.0 months with a range of two to 25 months.
-Of the 33 patients who achieved stable disease, 32 maintained stable disease for at least 12 months.
+The median progression-free survival in the 49 evaluable patients was 4.0 months with a range of two to 25 months.
+Of the 33 patients who achieved stable disease, 32 maintained stable disease for at least 12 weeks.

-An analysis of a subset of patients from the same trial was performed on the 14 evaluable patients who had some form of gynecological cancer: ovarian, endometrial, cervical or uterine cancers.
+An analysis was performed on a subset of 18 patients from the same trial who had some form of gynecological cancer: ovarian, endometrial, cervical or uterine cancers.
 This patient subset had received on average 3.5 prior lines of chemotherapy.
+Of these patients, 14 were evaluable.
 Two of these 14 heavily pre-treated patients with gynecological cancer achieved a partial response and an additional 11 achieved stable disease, resulting in a disease control rate of 93% with a median progression-free survival duration of 8.0 months.
 In the seven evaluable patients with platinum-refractory or platinum-resistant ovarian cancer, the median progression-free survival duration was also 8.0 months.